freenet/freenet-core/docs/src/architecture/p2p-network.md

 ## Understanding Freenet Peers

-A Freenet peer refers to a computer that runs the Freenet kernel software and participates in the network.
+A Freenet peer refers to a computer that runs the Freenet core software and participates in the network.
 The organization of peers follows a ring structure, where each position on the ring represents a numerical value ranging from 0.0 to 1.0.
 This value signifies the peer's location within the network.

 ## Establishing Neighbor Connections

-Each Freenet peer, or kernel, establishes bi-directional connections with a group of other peers known as its "neighbors."
+Each Freenet peer, or core, establishes bi-directional connections with a group of other peers known as its "neighbors."
 These connections rely on the User Datagram Protocol (UDP) and may involve techniques to traverse firewalls when required.